cncf/gitdm.archive/README.md

 # Typical update of "Who writes Kubernetes report"
 - Run `./pull_kubernetes.sh` to get all Kubernetes repos updated.
 - Change directory to `dev/go/src/k8s.io/kubernetes/` and update this repository as well.
 - New release since the last run (1.7) so many scripts needs to be updated.
-Also, all repos from 3 kubernetes orgs are now in  ~/dev/kubernetes/repos so `./kubernetes_repos.sh` script needs an update as well
+Also, all repos from 3 Kubernetes orgs are now in  ~/dev/kubernetes/repos so `./kubernetes_repos.sh` script needs an update as well
 - Updated `kubernetes_repos.sh` script to get repos from `~/dev/kubernetes_repos/`
 - Script to regenerate all data is `./rerun_data.sh`, it needs to be updated to support v1.7.0
 - Now report is: https://docs.google.com/document/d/1RKtRamlu4D_OpTDFTKNpMsmV51obdZlPWbXVj-LrDuw/edit?usp=sharing
 - Report data sheet/draft is: https://docs.google.com/spreadsheets/d/15otmXVx8Gd6JzfiGP_OSjP8M9zyLeLof5-IGQKEb0UQ/edit#gid=0
 - Now report sections:
 ```
-Since the kubernetes project started in June 2014, 2623 Developers from 789 Companies worked on it (counting Kubernetes and all its projects 68 repos from 3 orgs).
+Since the Kubernetes project started in June 2014, 2623 Developers from 789 Companies worked on it (counting Kubernetes and all its projects 68 repos from 3 orgs).
 A total of 28.4 million lines of code were added, 16.3 million lines removed.
 ```
 Taken from: `./repos/combined.txt`